A Little Background

 Problems begin to arise quite swiftly, though, as decisions begin to be dictated by circumstances, not predilection.
 You will readily appreciate that a fixed preference for turning right as opposed to left is never going to prove hugely successful as a strategy for escape.
-Predators would just sit and wait for their prey to come round again.14male to carry on chasing, while they nip back to wait for the desperate deer
+Predators would just sit and wait for their prey to come round again.14Wolves actually do this, because deer have a tendency to run in circles when chased.
+Part of the pack leaves the alpha male to carry on chasing, while they nip back to wait for the desperate deer

 Being able to change your mind in response to what is actually happening is obviously crucial, and the evolutionary edge is going to go to the individuals with the most realistic grasp of how things really are.
 Back to the OM.

 Our antelope is what Stephen Hawking would call a Model Dependent Realist.
 There is a debate going on, especially among physicists and other natural philosophers, as to what constitutes reality.
 Is ours the only universe or are there multiple universes, even though we can never see them or have any evidence for them?
 Even in this universe, since we only have the evidence of our senses, is there indeed anything out there?
 If a tree falls in the forest, … etc.?
 Each of these views has its own model.
 The Model Dependent Realist does not engage in the debate; the MDR simply assumes that what he or she thinks is going on is real, and behaves accordingly.
-We know little of the inner life of the antelope, but I think it is safe to assume, given the consistency of their behaviour in the face of events, that they believe in the reality of what they see, probably because, in their experience, antelope really can die and really can be eaten if they don’t run away really fast.15ended up as Professor and Director of Clinical Psychology at the Ohio State University.
+We know little of the inner life of the antelope, but I think it is safe to assume, given the consistency of their behaviour in the face of events, that they believe in the reality of what they see, probably because, in their experience, antelope really can die and really can be eaten if they don’t run away really fast.15 This reminds me of George Kelly, the Kansas born psychologist who lived during the first half of the last century.
+He ended up as Professor and Director of Clinical Psychology at the Ohio State University.
 He developed a theory called Personal Construct Psychology which states that people, specifically psychiatric patients, do what they do because of what they think is going on.
 I know what you’re thinking: “I bet he got a grant for that.”
 But to be fair, at the time most psychiatrists believed that patients did what they did because of what the psychiatrists thought was going on, so it was a major advance.
 Anyway, like George, I think antelope do what they do because of what they think is going on.
 Back to the story

 While we’re on the subject, road rage is always assumed to be the logical outcome of the aggression shown in the driving, and has been a constant puzzle to most people, especially the family members who are in the car when the attack comes.
 “He’s always so calm and proper at home, but put him behind a wheel … “ In fact, both the aggression of the driving and the final outburst when some other driver transgresses our hero’s view of his rights, are the product of fear.
 Like the parent on the school run, he is simply frightened of being out there where bad things can happen.
 Obviously this can be a thrill, enhanced by driving too fast and too close, but he, or she, sees themself as skilled and properly equipped, like the skier above.
 At the same time, it can easily become real fear if other users don’t obey the rules that our guy sees as vital to his survival, his model of the way things ought to be.
 As such incidents accumulate, the fight-or-flight fear response permeates the sympathetic nervous system, building up to a point where it is triggered by what is probably just the last straw, and our hero blows up.
 Unfortunately, however, the flight option is usually denied him at that point since if he could get away he probably would have, and he’ll keep driving like that until for whatever reason he finds himself trapped.
 Then it is like putting a nervous dog on a lead; aggression is the only option left.

 Of course, life would be infinitely easier if he wouldn’t insist on trying to enforce his view of the rules of the road.
 He’d still get to drive as fast as he wanted when there wasn’t anyone in the way, and just have to be a little patient when there was.
 It would add five minutes to the journey, and take away all the stress.
 In fact, one may well ask, and if you are a backseat driver, I’m sure you have, why is it so important to be right all the time?
 Especially when it ultimately makes the consequences of being wrong so bad?
 I shall now reveal to you a central truth about Mankind: most people would rather be right than happy.
-If this weren’t true, couples wouldn’t argue all the time, and the divorce rate would be a fraction of what it is.21sentence; the guilty are eligible for parole.
+If this weren’t true, couples wouldn’t argue all the time, and the divorce rate would be a fraction of what it is.21 As a further example, in the British prison system, only those who protest their innocence are required to serve their full sentence; the guilty are eligible for parole.
 So why not pretend to be guilty?
 See above We’ll return to this subject when we discuss the Inquisition, as we surely will.